A developmentally disabled adult captured a delivery person, Jehovah's Witness, or salesman after mistaking him for a troll.

 When she got there, she looked in his closet……

 and there was a MIDGET in his closet!!!!
 The midget was a Jehovah’s witness!!
 The brother thought he was a troll and beat up him and locked him in his closet!!!
 LOL

 I told that nurse she was lying.
 She swore it was a true story.
 She said the surgeon came in last week and told this story to the whole surgery suite.
 I laughed so hard.
 I know this surgeon.
-He is a hard ass, no-nonsense type of guy.
+He is a hard ass,

 She said that the brother can’t live by himself anymore and is living with the surgeon til they find him somewhere safe to live.

-Although the events described in the tale are not impossible, they're wildly improbable.
+Although the events described in the tale are not impossible, they’re somewhat improbable.
 For this scenario to play out, not only would a developmentally disabled adult have to mistake a diminutive person for a fantasy creature such as a gnome or a troll, but he would also have to act on that assumption (as opposed to merely being bemused by it) by violently and physically overpowering the person at the door, then holding him captive.
 Finally, that developmentally disabled and violent (possibly delusional) adult would had to have been left unsupervised in the home.

 The yarn about a delivery person’s being mistaken for a fantasy creature and held against his will by someone whose mental capacities were insufficient to grasp the nature of what confronted him bears a strong resemblance to the legend in which a small child is mistaken for a gnome by drug-tripping teens, captured, and only recognized for the frightened child she is after spending the night locked in their closet.
 Mental incapacity plays the starring role in both stories, even though in the latter legend it’s self-induced.